-From 1936-1972, the makers of Fiestaware (and also many other ceramics from that time) used uranium oxide in the glaze, making the dining sets radioactive.
+From 1936-1972, the makers of Fiestaware (and also many other ceramics from that time) used uranium oxide in the glaze to get certain colors, the most common of which is a brilliant redish-orange.
+This however made the dining sets radioactive.

-They initially used natural uranium which contains a mix of uranium-238 and uranium-235, but during World War II, the US government seized uranium supplies around the country to collect the fissile U-235 for use in atomic weapons.
-After the war, the ceramics were glazed with depleted uranium oxide, which has a smaller percentage of U-235.
-Other uses of depleted uranium are armor piercing bullets and golf clubs because it is so dense, hard, and cheap.
-(Don’t let the “depleted” term fool you, they are still radioactive.
-It just refers to the amount of U-235).
-You probably won’t get sick using this dinnerware, but there’s also lead in it that could leach out (along with the uranium) so I’m not gonna be using our set.
+Production lines initially used uranium from natural sources, which contains a mix of uranium-238 and uranium-235, but during World War II, the US government seized uranium supplies around the country to collect the U-235 for use in atomic weapons.
+After the war, the ceramics were glazed with “depleted” uranium oxide, which has a smaller percentage of U-235 and therefore “depleted” of the more coveted form of uranium.
+Eventually, other glazes were developed and uranium oxide was no longer needed to achieve certain colors, but many sets are still available in second-hand markets around the world.

 If you’ve been dreaming of teaching your kids about radioactivity, check out Nuclear Physics for Babies for their first taste of this wild subject. 😉